viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 To update an existing map with new pointcloud data from a new SLAM session, follow the instructions below.
 Updating an existing map uses an instance of the `cartographer` module running in the cloud, and _does not_ overwrite the existing map.

-1. Configure your `cartographer` SLAM service
+1. Configure your `cartographer` SLAM service:

    {{< tabs name="Update existing map">}}
    {{% tab name="Config Builder" %}}